Vegan cooking without oils

 Hi Sassy,

 My husband and I have been pure Vegan for about 8 months now, and we are loving the results.
 We are however, also off all oils and it is a challenge to find recipes for creamy salad dressings and sauces without the use of oils or butter or Vegenaise-type products.
-Some of the Tempeh sauce suggestions look yummy but oil is used in a couple of them.

 In Warm Appreciation,

-Judi
+Judi Light

 *****Sassy Sez: Hi Judi - Cooking without oils can be a bit challenging, but it certainly can be done.
 You just have to find ways to replace the moisture and other properties the oil imparts.

-Oil-Free Italian Dressing.
+xanthum gum like I use in this recipe.
 Silken tofu will also work beautifully when making creamy sauces.

 When baking, I find substituting 1/2 the amount of applesauce for the oil called for works well.
 You can also try 1/2 the amount of tofu or vegan yogurt, mashed potatoes or pumpkin, or mashed bananas.

-I have also heard of an additional trick when baking cakes and muffins without oils and that is to also use carbonated water to sub for other water.
+I have also heard of an additional trick when baking cakes and muffins without oils and that is to also use carbonated water to sub for water.

-Hope this points you in the right direction. xo
+Hope this points you in the right direction.